re-data/re-data/getting_started/toy_shop_analysis/README.md

 ## Getting started tutorial :)

 Welcome to `re_data` getting started tutorial.
-We will analyse and monitor toy shop data here :)
+We will analyse and monitor toy shop data here 🤖
-Toy shop is fictional e-commerce shop (selling toys :)
-It's example of how re_data project can work and help you improve data in your data warehouse.
+Toy shop is fictional e-commerce shop - selling toys 🙂 It's example of how re_data project can work and help you improve data in your data warehouse.

 ### Toy shop